intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/cpu/README_SPR_baremetal.md

 The dataset is required for accuracy and optional for other inference scripts.
 Optionally, you can change the defaut values for the batch size, warmup steps and steps by setting `BATCH_SIZE`, `WARMUP_STEPS`, and `STEPS`.
 Otherwise the default values in the [quick start scripts](#quick-start-scripts) will be used.

-By default, the `run.sh` script will run the `inference_realtime.sh` quickstart script.
-To run a different script, specify the name of the script using the `SCRIPT` environment variable.
 ```
 # Set the required environment vars
 export PRECISION=<specify the precision to run>